mlswg/mls-architecture/draft-ietf-mls-architecture.md

 * A _Welcome_ message just to Bob encrypted with his initial keying material that includes the secret keying information necessary to join the group.

-She sends both of these messages to the Delivery Service, which is responsible for sending them to the appropriate people.
+She sends both of these messages to the DS, which is responsible for sending them to the appropriate people.
 Note that the security of MLS does not depend on the DS forwarding the Welcome message only to Bob, as it is encrypted for him; it is simply not necessary for other group members